spencerjpotts/Tinderpy/README.md

 # Bugs / Issues
 If you find a bug in the bot, please search our issue tracker first.
-If it has not been reported, please create a new issue so that our team can assist you as quickly as possible.
+If it has not been reported, please create a new issue so that our team 'I' can assist you as quickly as possible.

 # Disclaimer
-Tinderpy is intended for academic purposes and should not be used as it violates the TOS and is unfair to the community.
+**_Tinderpy_** is intended for academic purposes and should not be used as it violates the TOS and is unfair to the community.

-Use the bot at your own risk.
+**_Use the bot at your own risk._**